Configuration option for defining loading order of extensions

 In case a suggested extension is depending on the suggesting one, the dependencies take precedence for the loading order.

-#5 Updated by Markus Klein over 5 years ago
+#5 Updated by Markus Klein about 6 years ago

 Ok this is more and more a real problem. rtehtmlarea needs to be loaded after setup extension in order to add the rte settings to the user settings.
 This is not a dependency and not really a suggestion.
 We could misuse "suggests" for this, but it does not really seem right to me. :-(

-#18 Updated by Stanislas Rolland over 5 years ago
+#18 Updated by Stanislas Rolland about 6 years ago

 Markus Klein wrote: